NikVis01/MS_Hackathon_25/README.md

 # Preliminary code structure:
 - Main.py will contain the app itself as well as entrypoint, so either web or locally running using openCV
 - Infer.py will most likely run some YOLO model for image classification and bounding boxes
 - Predictor.py will run the NN for movement prediction.
 Draws arrows for predicted direction, etc...
+- gen_data.py creates synthetic data for trianing predictor.py

 # Naming ideas:
 - Rush detector